harryrobertwright/reddit-clone-app/README.md

 ----

-Returns an access and refresh token to authenticate user for future requests
+Returns an access token (valid for 300s) and refresh token cookie (valid for 7 days) to authenticate user for future requests

 *  **URL**